pd-fkie/exim-fuzzer/blog-post.md

 - with our fuzzer we got around ~1200 exec/s pro core and were able to utilize multicore-fuzzing with linear scaling
 - TODO: coverage evaluation
-- enabled us to squeeze multiple bugs out of heavily vetted code
+- enabled us to squeeze multiple bugs out of heavily fuzzed code
 - TODO: more details about the fuzzing campaign, graphs?
+  - development of line coverage AFLNet compared to our fuzzer

 - as more and more peolple are fuzzing, stock-solutions like AFL become less and less effective